What is Foster Care Like? 4 Steps to Understanding It

 There are currently over 100,000 children in foster care and awaiting adoption in America alone.
 While this number may seem large, it doesn’t include those who have been removed from their homes due to abuse or neglect and placed into group homes or shelters until they can be reunited with family members or placed into permanent homes through adoption or guardianship arrangements.

-It’s important that we understand how many children are being aided through foster care programs because there is one common denominator between all these situations: every child deserves a loving home where they feel safe and secure, regardless of what circumstances brought them there initially.
+It’s important that we understand how many children are being aided through foster care programs because there is one common denominator between all these situations.
+Every child deserves a loving home where they feel safe and secure, regardless of what circumstances brought them there initially.
+Advocating for these children’s rights and promoting their care is an important role everybody can partake in, even if they choose not to foster a child.

 Conclusion